kislball/kislball/README.md

-hello guys how do i program thanks
+hello guys how do i do hackery stuff thanks